 Millefiori Beads or Mosaic Beads were used in Phoenician times, Roman times, and Alexandrian times.

 The patterns are created using moulds that are made from canes.
-Italian Artistic Glasses have a plain exterior look, however, its interior look has versatile patterns including floral, star, heart and geometric patterns.
-The technique of making Italian Artistic Glasses and the production process have not changed, and every bead is completely handmade by artisans.
-This makes each Italian Artistic Glass so much artistic value and unique.
+Millefiori Glass have a plain exterior look, however, its interior look has versatile patterns including floral, star, heart and geometric patterns.
+The technique of making Millefiori Glass and the production process have not changed, and every bead is completely handmade by artisans.
+This makes each Millefiori Glass so much artistic value and unique.
 The creations have extraordinary designs and rich colors.

 (Millefiori Canes and Rods)